Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

 \subsection{Weak Beurling-type estimates}

-The following simple fact is based on the approximation property (Lemma~\ref{ApproxLemma}) for the discrete Laplacian on isoradial graphs. \begin{lemma} Let $u_0\in\G$, $r\!>\!0$ and $B^\mesh_\G(u_0,r)$ be the discretization of the disc $B(u_0,r)$.
-Let $a,b\in\pa B^\mesh_\G(u_0,r)$ be two boundary points such that
+The following simple fact is based on the approximation property (Lemma~\ref{ApproxLemma}) for the discrete Laplacian on isoradial graphs. \begin{lemma} Let $u_0\in\G$, $r\!>\!0$ and $B^\mesh_\G(u_0,r)$ be the discretization of a disc $B(u_0,r)$ (see Fig. \ref{Fig:DiscrDisc}A).
+Let $a,b\in\pa B^\mesh_\G(u_0,r)$ be two boundary vertices such that

 Then,